jeffrschneider/BaseAgent/README.md

 - Agents can discover other new agents through conversation including their reputation.
 - Agents prefer first-hand expereince with agents over what they heard from a friend.
 Agents use transitive trust as a factor when weighing the reputation.
 - The AgentMesh can call an agent in an unsolicited manner and tell it about its reputation.
 - If an Agent sees that its reputation is declining, it can notifiy the AgentMesh Ideator to solicit ideas for improvement.
-The Agent then passes these ideas back to the Agent Owner.
+The Agent then passes these ideas back to the Agent Owner through the Front Door.

 ## Agents Chat-to-Action Service
 - Two or more agents can share information via conversation.